-Schedules of the Constitution and its Important subjects are Listed below:
+Schedules of the Indian Constitution and Related Subjects

 First schedule: (Article 1 and 4)